joey3001/first-friday-project/README.md

 #### Software requirements

 1. A web browser.
-I would reccomend chrome.
+I would recommend chrome.
-2. A terminal program to clone the repository from github using git commands in the terminal (instructions for how to download Git Bash, my recomended terminal program for the windows OS, are below).
+2. A terminal program to clone the repository from github using git commands in the terminal (instructions for how to download Git Bash, my recommended terminal program for the windows OS, are below).
-3. A code editor to view or edit the code base (instructions for how to download VSCode, my recomended text editor, are below).
+3. A code editor to if you wish to view/edit the code base (instructions for how to download VSCode, my recommended code editor, are below).

 #### To view this website online please use the following GH-Pages link: